Homepage 'de Luikerwaal' Discs and drums

 In fact, one of the included animation strips shows devil figures and balls.
 When you spin the drum, the devils appear to hop from ball to ball.

 Included strips show dancing men passing their heads from side to side, elegant couples dancing, running figures with umbrellas in a rain of falling pitchforks, a jack-in-the-box, plus other various fantastical figures and optical illusions.
-The strangest one is the animation of a dog swallowing an angel, which then flies out of his ear
+The strangest one is the animation of a dog swallowing an angel, which then flies out of his ear.

 In Reynaud's Praxinoscope, a band of drawing placed around the circumference of a shallow cylinder was viewed in motion by reflexion in a drum of mirrors in the centre .

 Old French trade card for 'Chocolat du Planteur', depicting in the series 'Les jouets modernes' (modern toys) 'Le Zoetrope'.
+Beautiful disc for a Phenakistoscope, 9.75" (24.5 cm)diameter.

 The Zoetrope was a great toy showing the illusion of movement, but the loss of light was high as one could only see through the narrow slots on the drum.
 Emile Reynaud solved that problem with his Praxinoscope as the movement is shown via mirrors at the centre of the apparatus, a great improvement!